-Pokémon Go Coins is the game's premium currency to buy new items in the game - some you can get from regular play, and others such as permanent upgrades which exclusively from the shop.
+Pokémon Go Coins is the game's premium currency to buy new items and upgrades in the game.

 There are two ways to get PokéCoins.
 One is through paying real-world money (the means of which the game is monitised) and the other is by interacting with Gyms.